 Ethical guidance for development work has not been influential, like say the way in which animal rights and animal ethics have successfully influenced attitudes and polices towards the treatment of animals.
 The comparison may seem strange, but it is very instructive to see how animal rights has succeeded in changing local and national legislation governing the treatment of animals.
 See, for example, the writings of Bernard E. Rollin in A New Basis for Animal Ethics: Telos and Common Sense.

 Another way to improve impact and promote change is to practice more immersion in the lives of local communities.
 Even development professionals in the World Bank realized that having a sabbatical where one would go and live in a village was much more efficient in understanding development problems and solutions.

 To conclude, how would you define human development in a manner responsive to today’s challenges?

-Together with agency, I believe that holding onto equality and wellbeing is key for a definition of human development meaningful today.
-But I believe there is a lot of work to be done in making this vision of agency, equality, and wellbeing attractive, as well as accounting for sustainability and future generations.
+Together with agency, I believe that holding onto equality and well-being is key for a meaningful definition of human development today.
+But I believe there is a lot of work to be done in making this vision of agency, equality and well-being attractive, as well as accounting for sustainability and future generations.
 For recent work in international development and development ethics, including three of my new essays, see the Festschrift (Hominaje) Agency and Democracy in Development Ethics (2019), edited by Lori Keleher and Stacy J. Kosko.

-David A. Crocker specializes in sociopolitical philosophy, international development ethics, transitional justice, democracy and democratization, and the ethics of consumption.
-In the School’s M.A. and Ph.D. development program, he teaches courses on ethics, development, foreign aid, democracy, and human rights.
-David Crocker was the founder of the International Development Ethics Association.
+David A. Crocker is Senior Research Scholar Emeritus at the Institute for Philosophy and Public Policy and the School of Public Policy at the University of Maryland.
+He specializes in socio-political philosophy, international development ethics, transitional justice, democracy and democratization, and the ethics of consumption.
+He is the founder of the International Development Ethics Association.